kamlesh5813/kamlesh5813/README.md

 - 💬 Ask me about anything Python and Flutter!
 - 📫 How to reach me: On any of my socials
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am a professional Bharatanatyam Dancer
+- ⚡ Fun fact: I am a professional
 - ✍🏼 Checkout my blog: [here](https://rohinirg.hashnode.dev/)
 </h3>
 <br />